 Quick cooking tapioca works well as a thickener for pies, especially strawberry rhubarb.
 Though if the pie is still warm when you cut it, it will be a little runny.
 If you don't have access to quick tapioca, you can use cornstarch as a substitute, same amount.

 - 3 1/2 cups rhubarb stalks cut into 1/2 inch pieces (Trim away and discard the leaves which are poisonous; trim ends.)

-- 1 cup strawberries, stemmed and sliced
+- 2 cups strawberries, stemmed and sliced

-- 3 Tablespoons of quick cooking tapioca
+- 4 tablespoons of quick cooking ("minute") tapioca

 - 1/4 teaspoon of salt

-- 1 teaspoon of grated orange peel
+- 1 teaspoon of orange zest

-1 Preheat oven to 400°F. Mix the rhubarb and the strawberries with the sugar, tapioca, salt, and orange rind.
+2 Toss rhubarb and strawberries with sugar, tapioca, salt, zest: In a large bowl, gently combine the rhubarb and the strawberries with the sugar, tapioca, salt, and orange zest.
 Let sit for 10 minutes.

-3 Bake at 400°F for 20 minutes, reduce heat to 350°F, and bake an additional 30-40 minutes longer (40 to 50 minutes longer if doing a 10-inch pie).
-Cool on a rack.
+Bake for 20 minutes at 400°F, then reduce heat to 350°F, and bake an additional 40-50 minutes longer (50 to 60 minutes longer if doing a 10-inch pie).